ramoures/PHP-Phone-Book/readme.md

 ### Setup

 1. Create a new MySQL database.
-2. Set the database information in `config.php`.
+2. Set the database information and your `PROJECT_URL` in `config.php`.
 2. Browse `setup.php` to create the required tables and admin signup.

 ___
 #### This is my first public project on github.